 Tips for Retirement Planning

-• A financial advisor can help you achieve your financial planning goals.
+- A financial advisor can help you pursue your financial planning goals.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 ©iStock.com/gorodenkoff, ©iStock.com/bernardbodo, ©iStock.com/shironosov